 As kayaks have grown in popularity, the design of the sit-on-top kayak emerged.
 This is how scupper holes on kayaks were introduced.
-You will see these self-bailing holes in various places, including the deck, front, cockpit area, and rear of the boat.
+You will see these self-bailing holes in various places, including the boat’s deck, front, cockpit area, and rear.

-There are different types of scupper plugs.
+There are different types of kayak scupper plugs.
 The universal scupper plugs fit most sit-on-top kayaks and are easy to find.
-These plugs are made of plastics and have strings that make it easier to detach from the scupper hole.
+These kayak bungs are made of plastic or rubber and have strings that make it easier to detach from the scupper hole.

-Some plugs have a screw-in design that ensures water-tight fit.
+Some kayak plugs have a screw-in design that ensures a water-tight fit.
 However, this type of scupper plug only fits specific kayaks.
-If you prefer this scupper plug, you should check if it matches your kayak’s model.
+If you prefer this scupper plug, check if it matches your kayak’s model.

 So, let’s talk about the importance of scupper plugs.

-As I mentioned, scupper plugs are designed to cover the scupper holes.
-Imagine you’re paddling in choppy water, the continuous water flow may hamper your kayak’s natural buoyancy.
-This is when scupper plugs are handy.
+As I mentioned, kayak drain plugs are designed to cover the scupper holes.
+Imagine you’re paddling in choppy water.
+The continuous water flow may hamper your kayak’s natural buoyancy.
+This is when kayak scupper plugs are handy.

 By plugging the holes, it keeps the stability and balance of your kayak.
-But the water that pools in your kayak while the scupper plug is in will not drain by itself.
+But the water in your kayak while the scupper plug is in will not drain by itself.

-If you’re kayaking with a heavy load, you should plug in your scupper plugs before paddling.
-The extra weight will submerge your kayak further down, and water will rise from the holes.
+If you’re paddling with a heavy load, you should put in your kayak plugs before paddling.
+The extra weight will further submerge your kayak, and water will rise from the holes.
 The scupper plugs will protect you from capsizing.

 In different weather conditions, scupper plugs are very efficient.
 If you’re paddling in a colder location, you might want to keep your cockpit dry.
 You might also want to consider a wet suit or a dry suit (more information)

 In the summer, covering the scupper holes might not be a priority.
 You might want a small amount of water in your kayak.
-This can cool you down during high temperature at day.
-If you don’t want to sit in a puddle, you can always insert the scupper plug anytime.
+This can cool you down during high temperatures throughout the day.
+If you don’t want to sit in a puddle, insert the scupper plug anytime.

-Many paddlers have experienced that water enters their kayaks even with scupper plugs.
+Many paddlers have experienced water entering their kayaks, even with scupper plugs.
 Is this something you should worry about?
-If it’s just a small amount of water, the answer is no.
+If it’s just a tiny amount of water, the answer is “it depends.”

 If the accumulated water bothers you, a sponge or a bilge pump can be efficient.
-These tools can help you remove excess water without dislodging the scupper plugs.
+These tools can help you remove excess water without dislodging the kayak plugs.

 I highly recommend using a sponge.
-It is absorbent, and it’s a great way to reduce water in your kayak.
+It is absorbent and a great way to reduce water in your kayak.
 Not to mention, it is cheap, small, and easy to replace.
 However, you should always dry it out after use as it is prone to molding.

 A bilge pump is also a must-have for your kayaking adventure.
 It’s a safety drainage system that sucks up the water in your kayak and sprays it outside.
 The standard hand-use pump can do the work well.
-If physical effort is an issue for you, electric pumps are available as well.
+Electric pumps are also available if the physical effort is an issue for you.

-Some scupper plugs come with a string.
+Some kayak plugs come with a string.
 It makes it easier to pull them out when you want to drain your kayak.

 It is also essential to know that you should remove your scupper plugs before storage.
 Hot air may build up in your kayak.
 It can cause your kayak to swell while in storage.
 When this happens, and the scupper plugs are still in place, they can be stuck permanently.
 Extreme heat may also damage the hull.

 You should know by now the pros and cons of plugging the holes in your kayak.
-It’s always a personal choice whether to use a scupper plug or not.
-However, keep in mind that you should prioritize your comfort and safety on your kayak adventure.
+Whether to use a scupper plug or not is always a personal choice.
+However, remember that you should prioritize your comfort and safety on your kayak adventure.